mobilabsolutions/stash-sdk-ios/README.md

 MobilabPaymentSDK.initialize(configuration: configuration)
 ```

 It is also possible to specify which PSP should be used to register which payment method type by using the `paymentMethodTypes` parameter of the `PaymentProviderIntegration` optional initializer.
-By default, when not specifying the specific payment method types, the PSP will be used for all types that the module supports.
+By default, when the specific payment method types are not specified, the PSP will be used for all types that the module supports.
 Note that a `fatalError` will be created when there are overlapping payment method types for different PSPs that are registered at the same time.

-#### Using the SDK in test mode
+#### Using the SDK in Test Mode

-The payment SDK can also be used in so-called test mode.
-Transactions created there are not forwarded to the production PSP but rather to whatever sandboxing mode the PSP provides.
+The Stash SDK can also be used in so-called test mode.
+The transactions created there are not forwarded to the production PSP, but rather to whatever sandboxing mode the PSP provides.
-To instruct the SDK to use test mode, manually set the `useTestMode` property on the `MobilabPaymentConfiguration` used to configure the SDK.
+To instruct the SDK to use the test mode, set manually the `useTestMode` property on the `MobilabPaymentConfiguration` used to configure the SDK.

 For example: